 Is this where it really happened?

 Yes.
-There is a great deal of misunderstanding about the event taking place at Promontory Point.
-Nothing concerning railroading happened at the point for more then thirty-five years after the completion of the transcontinental railroad.
+There is a great deal of misunderstanding about the event taking place at Promontory Summit.
+The exact spot where the last spike was driven has been recorded and located at the site.